 This resonates with work carried out by psychology professor Rosanna Rooney, co-founder of Aussie Optimism, a childhood education program run through Curtin University.
 “Optimism isn’t a question of being positive all the time,” she tells me.
 “It’s about believing that you’re able to respond positively to life’s challenges.”

-At the heart of Seligman’s research is the idea that optimism is a learned behaviour, a set of skills that can be trained and cultivated.
+At the heart of Seligman’s research is the idea that optimism is a learned behaviour.
+It's a set of skills that can be trained and cultivated.
 Twin studies have shown that while there is a genetic component to one’s tendency towards optimism or pessimism, it only accounts for a third of our outlook.
 The rest resides in our prefrontal cortex, the part of our brain that regulates our emotional responses and allows us to organise and prioritise tasks.
 (Perhaps unsurprisingly, this is the same region responsible for depressive thought patterns.)
 While this part of our brain is acutely shaped by the nurture side of the nature/nurture divide, it’s also the part most open to training and rewiring—what’s known as ‘neuroplasticity’.

 Rooney’s own passion for the topic began almost twenty years ago when she read a meta-analysis of various studies that showed that the primary driver of childhood depression was a negative thinking style—and that the most effective time to intervene was when children were eight years old.
 “I just thought, Well, I’m going to do that.”

 Over the years, Rooney’s programs and research have expanded to include kids as young as five and as old as fifteen.
 “The evidence shows that it’s really important for young kids to develop the ability to identify emotions in themselves and others,” says Rooney.
 “Things like sad, happy, angry, scared.
 Once they’ve identified the emotions, they can start recognising what they feel like and then you can start talking about strategies to manage and deal with those feelings.
 It might be walking away when they’re angry.
 It might be doing things they enjoy.
-It might be talking to their parent or a person they trust, or a period of relaxation, or facing their fears in a safe way.”
+Or it might be talking to their parent or a person they trust, or a period of relaxation, or facing their fears in a safe way.”

 There are several other well-known stimulants for an optimistic outlook: meditation, physical activity, acts of generosity and expressions of gratitude are all proven enablers of positivity and mental wellbeing.
 One thing that links all these activities is that they all help kids exert a sense of control over themselves and their circumstances—basically, the building blocks of optimism.